Miguna fights back, wants government to pay for mistreating him

 Controversial politician and lawyer Miguna Miguna has taken the Government head on for deporting him to Canada.

-In his petition scheduled to begin in the High Court today, Miguna, through lawyer John Khaminwa, presents a number of demands he wants the court to exact from the Government.
+In his petition scheduled to begin in the High Court today, Miguna, through lawyer John Khaminwa, presents a number of demands to whose compliance by the government he wants the court to grant.

 ALSO READ: Miguna Miguna sues state for deportation

-His first is that the Government should be compelled to cater for his bills, facilitate his travel back to the country and provide him with security as he clears his name from the issues that led to his deportation.
+He wants the Government compelled to cater for his bills, facilitate his travel back to the country and provide him with security as he clears his name from the issues that led to his deportation.

 SPURIOUS CLAIM